What is a Service Catalog and Why You Need One Now More Than Ever…

 Perhaps one of the most overlooked tools available is the service catalog.
-Building a service catalog requires careful thought, clear communication and concise detail.
+Building a service catalog requires careful thought, clear and concise communication, and attention to detail.
 Nevertheless, it is an accessible and unifying device businesses can use for both self-evaluation and better delivery of services and resources to stakeholders.

 What is a Service Catalog Exactly?

-Let’s say an HR department is tasked with answering “Is our response to COVID efficient?”
+Let’s say an HR department is tasked with answering, “Is our response to COVID efficient?”
 Establishing a business service catalog would be the perfect first step in reviewing this issue.
 A catalog can be compiled to outline all pandemic-specific services and resources currently offered to support employees and business operations.
-By gathering this information in a central place, it will be easier to distribute to your workforce and will allow a complete view of running programs for your operations team to analyze and build from.
+Gathering this information in a central place will make it easier to distribute to your workforce.
+It will allow a complete view of running programs for your operations team to analyze and build from.

 The Service Catalog: A Key Resource for Your Employees

-Many businesses, at this point in 2020, have taken significant measures to support the safety, well-being and productivity of their employees, but these efforts are often not organized, documented or communicated properly to achieve the full benefits.
-This results in individual members of the workforce not knowing the full scope of services available to them or not understanding how to access and utilize these services.
-An HR service catalog will be a key resource for your workforce to revisit over time as conditions change should they need access to virus testing or behavioral health resources.
+Many businesses, at this point in the ongoing pandemic, have taken significant measures to support their employees' safety, well-being, and productivity.
+Still, these efforts often need to be organized, documented, or appropriately communicated to achieve the full benefits.
+This results in individual workforce members needing to learn the full scope of services available to them or understand how to access and utilize these services.
+An HR service catalog will be a crucial resource for your workforce to revisit over time as conditions change should they need access to virus testing or behavioral health resources.
 Whether your employees need to reserve space when returning to the office or request technical support while still working remotely, the catalog can be the master directory for whatever motions your company has laid out.
 Particularly for HR leaders, this complete listing will also aid in identifying service gaps and will even guide the development and implementation of OKRs or other methods of performance measurement.
 For another (much more colorful) service catalog example, check out “If Jimi Hendrix Visited the RMV…”

-Taking the time to develop a holistic understanding of services offered was a common oversight for many businesses well before the pandemic, but our need for clarity and organization is now greater than ever.
-As we adapt, it will only become more difficult to monitor and account for the growing number of services, processes and tools we employ.
+Taking the time to develop a holistic understanding of services offered was a common oversight for many businesses well before the pandemic.
+Still, our need for clarity and organization is now greater than ever.
+As we adapt, it will only become more challenging to monitor and account for the growing number of services, processes, and tools we employ.

-The beauty of these catalogs is they can be custom designed to suit the unique needs of their makers, but are also living documents that can be revised and expanded on over time – a direct mirror to the organization itself.
-As for the tactical elements of how to build a service catalog, there are a wealth of workshopping and software solutions to support teams who are new to the concept or need to pick the service catalog baton back up and run with it.
-I would even suggest that the only question you really need to worry about right now is do your business stakeholders truly understand what you have to offer?
+The beauty of these catalogs is that they can be custom designed to suit their makers' unique needs.
+They are also living documents that can be revised and expanded over time – a direct mirror of the organization itself.
+As for the tactical elements of building a service catalog, there is a wealth of workshopping and software solutions to support teams who are new to the concept or need to pick the service catalog baton back up and run with it.
+It could even be suggested that the only question you need to worry about right now is whether your business stakeholders truly understand what you have to offer?